-2.1 Electronic Pan-Tilt-Zoom Camera System
+2.1.
+Electronic pan-tilt-zoom camera system

-In our implementation, we use an array of five fixed CMOS cameras, mounted on a spherical setup and oriented radially, so that they acquire a field of view large enough, while also maintaining some overlapping required for calibration.
-Essentially, we create a two-dimensional mosaic of the observed scene with geometric and photometric correction, then we generate any arbitrary intermediate view, with the ability of performing electronic pan, tilt and zoom operations.
+In our implementation, we use an array of five fixed CMOS cameras, mounted on a spherical setup and oriented radially, so that they acquire a field of view large enough (approximately 130° both vertically and horizontally), while also maintaining some overlapping required for calibration.
+Essentially, we create a twodimensional mosaic of the observed scene with geometric and photometric correction, then we generate any arbitrary intermediate view, with the ability of performing electronic pan, tilt and zoom operations.